Victorian Railways E class (electric)

-The Victorian Railways E class was a class of electric locomotive that ran on the Victorian Railways from 1923 until 1984.
+The Victorian Railways E class is a class of electric locomotive that ran on the Victorian Railways (VR) from 1923 until 1984.
 Introduced shortly after the electrification of the suburban rail system in Melbourne, Australia, and based on the same electrical and traction equipment as Melbourne's early suburban electric multiple unit fleet, they provided power for suburban goods services and shunting for six decades.

 History

 With the rapid expansion of Melbourne's suburban electrification scheme, becoming by 1924 the largest in the world at 346 miles (557 km), the Victorian Railways decided to utilise the advantages of electric traction for suburban goods services, which until then had been hauled by steam locomotives such as the Y class 0-6-0, E class 2-4-2T and later Dde class 4-6-2T.

-In 1923 it introduced two electric locomotives of 620 hp (460 kW), built at VR's Newport and Jolimont Workshops with the same General Electric traction motors and related electrical equipment that had been installed in Melbourne's Tait and Swing Door electric suburban train sets, with the notable exception of the deadman's handle because the driver would always have a second person with them, and because unnecessary activation of the emergency brake could damage goods loadings and delay following trains.
+In 1923 it introduced two electric locomotives of 620 hp (460 kW), built at VR's Newport and Jolimont Workshops with the same General Electric traction motors and related electrical equipment that had been installed in Melbourne's Tait and Swing Door electric suburban train sets, with the notable exception of the deadman's handle because they always operated with two crewmen, and because unnecessary activation of the emergency brake could damage goods loadings and delay following trains.

 Production

 The first two locomotives were built with a steeplecab-style appearance.
 Despite their appearance and unlike other steeplecab locomotives, they also included a large amount of the electrical equipment including the dynamotor in the driver's cab.
 The exposure of the driver to this electrical equipment led to them being nicknamed "electric chairs" among drivers.
-The two were designed as "E" Class engines, but issued to service only with numbers 1100 and 1101.
+The two were designed as "E" Class engines, but issued to service with numbers (1100 and 1101) only.

+Design modification

 Following a 1926 review into suburban goods traffic a further fleet of engines were ordered to a modified design.
-These had a box-cab design on a longer frame with end platforms for crew access to the cabs, and two pantographs.
+These had a boxcab design on a longer frame with end platforms for crew access to the cabs, and two pantographs.
 These engines quickly gained the nickname "butterboxes", or occasionally "black engines" to distinguish them from all the "red rattlers".
 1102 and 1103 entered service in 1928, followed by the rest of the class up to 1111 in 1929.
 It is thought that the original order was for only seven new engines, but some design documents refer to 1113 implying a total order of up to 12 additional units.
 Around the time of the first L Class locomotives, the butterbox engines started to have "E" letter plates affixed adjacent to the cabside and end handrail number plates as they were recovered from scrapped E Class steam engines.
 The two steeple-cab engines never had these "E" plates fitted.